19hours/sg-statutes/Acts/Stamp Duties Act.md

 [33/99]

-(1A) Any appeal under subsection (1) shall not be effective unless written notice of the appeal is served on the Commissioner within 21 days of the person being informed of the Commissioner’s decision under section 39A(5) on the notice of objection.
+(1A) Any appeal under subsection (1) shall not be effective unless written notice of the appeal is served on the Commissioner within 30 days of the person being informed of the Commissioner’s decision under section 39A(5) on the notice of objection.

 [33/99]

+[Act 1 of 2013 wef 22/02/2013]

 (2) The Commissioner shall thereupon state and sign a case and deliver it to the person by whom it is required, and the case may, within 7 days thereafter, be set down by him for hearing.